 - Children 7-12 5.25€

 - Over 65 5.25€

 - Children 0-6 FREE

 - Disabled FREE

-Barcelona is an amazing city in Spain.
+Barcelona is an amazing city.
 It has a beautiful Catalonia culture and the whimsical architecture makes it a top destination for people traveling to Europe.
-While there are many places you can visit during your one day in Barcelona, we hope that you will take the time to explore some of the ones we’ve mentioned here.
+While there are many places you can visit during your one day in Barcelona, we hope that you will take the time to explore some of the sites we’ve mentioned here.

 Have you visited Barcelona?
 What is one of your favorite things to see?